outmoded/hapijs.com/lib/tutorials/server-methods.md

 The parameters mean:

-* `generateTimeout`: (required) number of milliseconds to wait before returning a timeout error when the function takes too long to return a value
+* `expiresIn`: relative expiration expressed in the number of milliseconds since the item was saved in the cache.
+Cannot be used together with `expiresAt`.
-* `expiresIn`: milliseconds since the item was created to keep in cache
+* `expiresAt`: time of day expressed in 24h notation using the 'HH:MM' format, at which point all cache records for the route expire.
+Uses local time.
+Cannot be used together with `expiresIn`.
-* `expiresAt`: MM:HH notation for a specific time to invalidate the cache, this cannot be used at the same time as expiresIn
+* `staleIn`: number of milliseconds to mark an item stored in cache as stale and attempt to regenerate it.
+Must be less than `expiresIn`.
-* `staleIn`: milliseconds to wait before a cached item is marked stale, this must be *less* than expiresIn
+* `staleTimeout`: number of milliseconds to wait before returning a stale value while generateFunc is generating a fresh value.
-* `staleTimeout`: milliseconds to wait for a response before serving a stale value
+* `generateTimeout`: number of milliseconds to wait before returning a timeout error when it takes too long to return a value.
+When the value is eventually returned, it is stored in the cache for future requests.
 * `segment`: an optional segment name used to isolate cache items.
 * `cache`: an optional string with the name of the cache connection configured on your server to use